tlevine/overflows-ecohack3/readme.md

 ### Model
 We used the following model (in R formula syntax).

-    overflowing ~ Last rainfall figure + hour of the day
+    overflowing ~ Last rainfall figure + after 9 am

+We also made some plot

+blah blah

+Figure out
+* that weird spike of falses
+* 100 records lost in the join
+* what family of distribution should the rainfall follow theoretically

+Add the pictures.
+Verify the paper API data by connecting frank's, tom's and casey's.

+## Conclusions
+2 mm is a decent cut-off for the guess

+something about whether after 9 am matters

 ## Remaining tasks